Almighty-Tycoons/Swap-Numbers/pedagogy/README.md

 ###### Name of Instructional Strategy  :    <u>Expository
 ###### Assessment Method: Formative assessment

 <u> <b>Description: </b> During the experiment, student will perceive at which memory block which value exists.
-It means student is familiar with the changes in the values of the variables, and all the results will be known to the student during experiment, so it is a case of expository instructional strategy.
+It means student is familiar with the changes in the values of the variables, and all the results will be known to the student during experiment.
+In simulator when user inputs the value which is to be define and the value is inncorrect
+the virtual simulator will display an alert message.Simulator will take input and then it will show the whole code to the user, when the user clicks on <b>Next</b> button the lines of code will execute one by one and at the same time the <b>Memory</b> block will show how these lines of code actually works.
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>